-First year students should start by taking Chemistry 120 and Calculus the fall semester at Edgewood.
-In the spring semester, pre-engineering students will take Physics 201, and continue taking Chemistry and Calculus.
+First year students should start by taking Chemistry 120 and Calculus (Math 231) in the fall semester at Edgewood.
+In the spring semester, pre-engineering students should plan to take Physics 201, and continue with Chemistry 121 and Calculus 2.

 Placement and/or credit for AP Physics, Calculus, and Chemistry may be available.
 Contact your freshman advisor for details.

 - If you earned a 4 or a 5 on one or both of the AP Physics C exams, you may place out of Physics 201 (Mechanics) or 202 (Electromagnetism).

 - If you took the AP Physics B exam, you must start with Physics 201 regardless of score

 - >If you scored a 4 on the AP Chem exam, you can start with CHEM 121